Stan. S. Katz

 Known-photo-of-T.R.-circa-1908

-From an early age, I’ve had a deep appreciation for Theodore for various reasons, including his sheer determination to overcome his limitations as an unhealthy child, and instead live a robust, adventurous, and accomplished life.
+On a personal note: from an early age, I’ve had a deep appreciation for Theodore for various reasons, including his sheer determination to overcome his limitations as an unhealthy child, and instead live a robust, adventurous, and accomplished life.

 T.R. served as the 26th president of the United States from 1901 to 1909.
 And before that from March to September 1901, he served under President William McKinley as the 25th vice president.
 Prior to those highest level national offices, T.R. also held the position as the 33rd governor of the influential State of New York from 1899 to 1900, emerging as a dominant political leader and a driving force for antitrust legislation supporting Progressive policies in the early 20th century.
 T.R. also wore the hat of a conservationist, naturalist, and writer.
-And notably, his face is respectfully depicted on Mount Rushmore, alongside George Washington, Thomas Jefferson, and Abraham Lincoln.
+And he is respectfully depicted on Mount Rushmore, alongside George Washington, Thomas Jefferson, and Abraham Lincoln.

 Teddy Roosevelt’s Secret Mission to Japan